DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 "Noise level?"
 Lina asked.

 Jason opened his eyes.
-The world looked the same and not the same—the way a room did after you’d moved one piece of furniture and now couldn’t quite remember where it had been before.
+The world looked the same and not the same - the way a room did after you’d moved one piece of furniture and now couldn’t quite remember where it had been before.
 "Normal," he said.
 "Normal with side effects."

 His shoulders slowly realized they could drop.